John Turner: Relationship with Princess Margaret

+A year later, in September 1959, press attention returned when reports circulated that Turner had been a recent guest at Balmoral in August where discussions had taken place concerning marriage between the pair; that he had also paid a secret visit to see her in April and that his parents had commented on their close friendship during their visit to Scotland in August.

+According to letters discovered in 2015, written by Margaret to her friend Sharman Douglas and obtained by the Daily Mail, the relationship was more serious than previously thought with the princess writing in one letter, seven years later: "John Turner is here & we meet on Thursday.
+It will seem so funny as we haven't met since I nearly married him & he's bringing his wife!".
+Turner told the Daily Mail: "I have never talked about it, and I am not going to start talking about it now".
 Brenda confirmed a "very definite attraction" between her brother and the princess, but said that Turner was uninterested in royalty and would not have given up Catholicism.

-After meeting Margaret again during her Canadian tour, Turner attended her party at Balmoral Castle in August 1959 where his roommate was Margaret's future husband Antony Armstrong-Jones, and was the only Canadian unofficial guest at their wedding in May 1960.
+It has been claimed Turner attended Margaret's party at Balmoral Castle in August 1959 where his roommate was Margaret's future husband Antony Armstrong-Jones; however, according to his authorized biography, Armstrong-Jones visited Balmoral for the first time in early October 1959.
+Turner was the only Canadian unofficial guest at their wedding in May 1960.
 Turner remained friends with Margaret, he and his wife often meeting the princess in Britain or during official visits to Canada.
 They attended Margaret's 2002 private funeral and were Canada's official representatives at the memorial service.

 Marriage and family

 Turner was married on May 11, 1963, to Geills McCrae Kilgour (b.
 1937) who was then a systems engineer with IBM, and the great niece of Canadian Army doctor John McCrae, the author of what is probably the best-known First World War poem, "In Flanders Fields", and sister of David Kilgour, a long-time Canadian Member of Parliament.
-The Turners have a daughter named Elizabeth and two sons: Michael and Andrew.
+The Turners had daughter named Elizabeth and two sons: Michael and Andrew.
 Their second son, David, died in 2021.
 The Turner children attended Rockcliffe Park Public School, in Ottawa.
 All three sons attended Upper Canada College, in Toronto.